Outdoor Education Programs and Services

 Beginning in 1957, the Bloomington Metropolitan Schools began a partnership with Indiana University for a five day outdoor education program conducted for fifth grade students at Bradford Woods.
 Lora L. Batchelor, a teacher and administrator, spearheaded the development of a curriculum for this program.
 This experience became, and still is today, an anticipated adventure for fifth grade students.
 It is one of the longest running school/outdoor center relationships still in existence today.
-The impact that the outdoor education program at Bradford Woods has had for MCCSC students over the past 50 years is immeasurable.
-Most families in our community have had one or more members benefit from this nationally acclaimed partnership; an attribute that cannot be claimed by too many school programs.
+The impact that the outdoor education program at Bradford Woods has had for MCCSC students over the past 60 years is immeasurable.
+Most families in our community have had multi-generations benefit from this nationally acclaimed partnership; an attribute that cannot be claimed by too many school programs.

 Today, Bradford Woods serves nearly 850 MCCSC fifth graders per year.
 While much has changed since 1957 (students no longer stay in canvas platform tents, and the typical stay is three days instead of five), the core goals of the program remain the same as in 1957: